thinkthoughts/triplettrustprotocol/README.md

 **Trustpoint structure for verifiable science articulation**

-This repository hosts a minimal, verifiable trustpoint tree that responds to the Sachs et al. (2023) SDG report using bilateral translation, open resonance fields, and Pi-stage mathematical precision.
+This TTP repository hosts the minimal science framework (a.k.a. a verifiable trustpoint tree) that responds to the Sachs et al. (2023) SDG report.
+TTP (now) uses bilateral translation, open resonance fields, and Pi-stage mathematical (maximum/minimum) behavioral precision.

 ---